EpocDotFr/server-patrol/README.md

 ## How it works

 This project is built on [Flask](http://flask.pocoo.org/) (Python) for the backend which is using a small [SQLite](https://en.wikipedia.org/wiki/SQLite) database to persist data.
-[HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests are used to check the configured monitorings.
+[HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests are used to check the configured monitorings via the `flask check` command.

 ## End words